 Start your value-adding research by answering these questions:

 Does the piece have a manufacturer or maker’s mark or signature?
-Be sure not to overlook a mark that might have provide valuable clues about the piece's origin.
+Be sure not to overlook a mark that might provide valuable clues about the piece's origin.

 What is the age of the piece?
 You'll want to know how old an item is if you decide to sell.
 Knowing whether you have an older original or a newer reproduction will have a major impact on the value of an item, too.